-The College’s Executive Leadership Team (ELT) is responsible for the strategic leadership of the College and ensuring it achieves its vision and strategic objectives, whilst upholding the core values, all of which are set by the Board of the Corporation.
-The ELT consists of the Principal/Chief Executive, the Deputy Principal, Curriculum and Quality and the Deputy Principal, Finance and Resources.
+As a further education corporation, Furness College is ultimately led by its Board of the Corporation (Governors).
+Reporting to the Board, the College’s Executive Leadership Team (ELT) is responsible for the strategic leadership of the College and ensuring it achieves its vision and strategic objectives, whilst upholding the core values, all of which are set by the Board.
+Led by the Principal/Chief Executive, who is also an ex officio Board member, the ELT also comprises the Deputy Principal, Curriculum and Quality and the Deputy Principal, Finance and Resources.
 The wider Senior Leadership Team (SLT) is responsible for all aspects of strategic and operational leadership of the College, ensuring the highest standards of teaching, learning and assessment, outstanding outcomes for learners, and a strong and sustainable financial position.
 The SLT consists of all members of the ELT together with three Directors, each of whom have cross-college responsibilities.
 The College Management Team (CMT) includes all college managers and provides leadership and management across the whole college.

 Furness College Leadership Charter